brongstein/brongstein.github.io/README.md

 # Bearer Seek Seek Lest

-> This is a Dark Souls fanpage that covers what I think about various aspects of the four-game series, created as an assignment for getting into the basics of coding.
+This Dark Souls fanpage covers what I think about the areas, bosses, and weapons throughout the series.
+Felt appropriate, as all four entries in the Souls series are among my favorite games.
+This site was created as an assignment for learning the basics of HTML and CSS.

 ## Table of Contents